d-michail/python-jgrapht/README.md

 # python-jgrapht

-A python interface to the [JGraphT](https://jgrapht.org/) graph library.
+Python-JGraphT is a python graph library build on top of the [JGraphT graph library](https://jgrapht.org/).

-JGraphT is a free Java class library that provides mathematical graph-theory objects and algorithms.
+The JGraphT is a free Java class library that provides mathematical graph-theory objects and algorithms.
 It contains very efficient and generic graph data-structures along with a sizeable collection of sophisticated algorithms.
-The library is written in Java, with stability, performance and interoperability in mind.
+The library is written with stability, performance and interoperability in mind.
 It includes algorithms encountered in diverse application domains such as  path planning, routing, network analysis, combinatorial optimization, computational biology, and others.

 While the original library is written in Java, this package uses a *native build* provided by the [jgrapht-capi](https://github.com/d-michail/jgrapht-capi) project.
 The native build is in the form of a shared library, created by [GraalVM](https://www.graalvm.org/).

-The result is a *native self-contained library* with no dependency on the JVM.
+The result is a *native self-contained library* with *no dependency* on the JVM.

 ## Building